![]() |

 ACEs in EHRs?

-The ACEsinEHRs platform provides validated indicators and code lists for identifying adverse childhood experiences (ACEs) in routinely collected non-identifiable healthcare data of parents and children before and after birth.
-Examples of recorded ACEs include child maltreatment (e.g. child protection), exposure to domestic violence, and growing up with a parent with a mental health or substance use problem (e.g. trio of vulnerabilities).
+The ACEsinEHRs platform provides validated domains, indicators and code lists to identify adverse childhood experiences (ACEs) in routinely collected de-identified electronic health records of parents and children before and after birth.
+Examples of recorded ACEs include child maltreatment (e.g. child protection), exposure to domestic violence and abuse, and growing up with parental mental health problems or substance use problems (e.g. trio of vulnerabilities).
 This website is continuously updated and provide information on definitions, concepts, measures, and standardised tools to help users apply the developed ACE indicators to create “research-ready” datasets.
 See publications here.

 UPDATE July 2023: To derive ACEs using combined maternal and paternal data, please see paper published in the Lancet Public Health “Family adversity and health characteristics associated with intimate partner violence in children and parents presenting to health care: a population-based birth cohort study in England